lcn-kul/xls-r-analysis-sqa/README.md

 Conferencing Applications.
 Proc.
 Interspeech 2022, 4083-4087, doi:
 10.21437/Interspeech.2022-10147

-[2] C. K. A. Reddy, V. Gopal and R. Cutler, "Dnsmos: A Non-Intrusive Perceptual Objective Speech Quality Metric to Evaluate Noise Suppressors," ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Toronto, ON, Canada, 2021, pp. 6493-6497, doi: 10.1109/ICASSP39728.2021.9414878.
+[2] C. K. A. Reddy, V. Gopal and R. Cutler, "DNSMOS: A Non-Intrusive Perceptual Objective Speech Quality Metric to Evaluate Noise Suppressors," ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Toronto, ON, Canada, 2021, pp. 6493-6497, doi: 10.1109/ICASSP39728.2021.9414878.

-**Visualization of MOS predictions:**
+### 1.2.
+Visualization of MOS Predictions

 MOS predictions on two unseen datasets: NISQA (left) and IU Bloomington (right).
 Our proposed model based on embeddings extracted from the 41st